jojozhuang/jojozhuang.github.io/_notes/data-structure-linkedlist.md

 ```

 ### 3.3 Detecting Cycle in Linked List
 Check whether there is any cycle exists in a given linked list.
+The below approach adapts the `Floyd's Cycle Detection Algorithm`, Tortoise & Hare or two pointers.
 ```java
 /**
  * @param head of the original linked list